 These are my extras and cover the genres that I’ve already broken down but also genres like graphic novels, poetry, and middle grade.

 Poetry wise, I have been hungering to read Nayyirah Waheed’s Salt and Yrsa Daley-Ward Bone collection.
 I’ve read bits and pieces of their works before and I have loved the emotions they evoke while reading them.

-Jen Wang’s graphic novel The Prince and The Dresses has been on my radar since its debut last year, and I’ve been on the hold list for the book since the middle of last year.
+Jen Wang’s graphic novel The Prince and The Dressmaker has been on my radar since its debut last year, and I’ve been on the hold list for the book since the middle of last year.
 I’m getting very, very close to the front of the line and will hopefully be able to devour it soon.

 Other graphic novels that are sitting on my TBR pile include Saga by Brian K. Vaughn and Fiona Staples Moon Girl and Devil Dinosaur by Amy Reeder, Brandon Montclare and others, The Wicked + The Divine by Kieron Gillen and Matt Wilson, and Hawkeye: Kate Bishop by Kelly Thompson.